c-arthurs/QuArray/README.md

 3. Run DAB analysis in the current window
 4. Overlay figure creator - this is currently not available

+5 and 6 are both used as a part of the DAB analysis process when butto 3 is selected
+5. "Save images" is used to select whether you would like to save the mask images during the DAB analysis.
+This will slow the process slightly.
+6. Viewer window - this displays a low resolution version of the tissue core that is currently being analysed.
+It will then show the low resolution mask of the same image that had been applied.
+This is useful for spotting a poor threshold selection whilst analysis is running
 <br>

 ## TMA image export window